81002/Tatvasoft-internship/README.md

 # Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

-To run the project you can follow given steps:
+In the project directory, you can run:

 ### `npm install`

-This will instal required node modules for project to run.
+To install node modules required for project to run.

-### `npm run start`
+### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.